Milner Gray (politician)

-Milner Gray (11 May 1871 – 10 April 1943) was a British Liberal politician.
+Milner Gray CBE (11 May 1871 – 10 April 1943) was a British Liberal politician.

 Family life and business

 Gray was born in Luton, Bedfordshire, the son of a Baptist Minister, although he himself was a Methodist in religion.
 He was educated at Greenwich.
 In 1902, he married Elizabeth Eleanor Luck of Lewisham.
 They had no children.
 In business, Gray was Chairman of Frank Harden Ltd of Luton (manufacturers of ladies' hats) and a director of the United Match Industries.

 Politics

 Gray first tried to enter Parliament in 1911.
 At the 1918 general election, he contested Wellingborough as a Coalition Liberal, i.e. a supporter of the coalition government between those members of the Liberal Party led by David Lloyd George and the Conservatives; but he lost in a straight fight to Labour.
 He stood as the Liberal candidate at the December 1919 by-election in St Albans, but he finished in last place, losing his deposit.
 He was unsuccessful at the 1923 general election at Bedford, where he also stood again without success in 1924.
 However, he was finally elected as the Liberal MP for Mid Bedfordshire at the 1929 general election.
 He briefly served as Parliamentary Secretary at the Ministry of Labour in 1931 during the period the Liberal Party supported the National Government led by Ramsay MacDonald.
 Gray had promoted himself a National Liberal candidate for the 1931 general election although he was never a member of the National Liberal group led by Sir John Simon.
 Initial indications were that the Conservatives would stand aside for him in 1931 and Gray thought they should but his hopes were soon dashed however, and he was opposed by a Unionist candidate, Alan Lennox-Boyd who also supported the National Government.
 Gray lost his seat.

-In 1934, Gray tried to persuade Lloyd George to take a more active part in leading the party again, inviting him to speak at the annual meeting of the National Liberal Federation (NLF) meeting in Bournemouth, but Lloyd George refused saying the National Liberal Fedearation had always made him feel like the prodigal son.
+In 1934, Gray tried to persuade Lloyd George to take a more active part in leading the party again, inviting him to speak at the annual meeting of the National Liberal Federation (NLF) meeting in Bournemouth, but Lloyd George refused saying the National Liberal Federation had always made him feel like the prodigal son.
 Gray sought re-election as the Member of Parliament for Mid Bedfordshire at the 1935 general election, but lost to the Conservatives.
 In 1936, he was elected to serve on the Liberal Party Council.

 He attempted to enter Parliament again at a by-election in June 1938 in West Derbyshire, but despite an energetic campaign and his personal qualities as a political speaker, he came bottom of the poll in a three-cornered contest.
 Perhaps as a consolation for losing his seat in the House of Commons, he was made a CBE in 1937.